-For example, the FC2 Mars EDR volume will be named DWNMFC2_1A.
+For example, the FC2 Mars EDR volume will be named DWNMFC2_1A or DWNCHFC2_1B for Ceres HAMO calibrated data.

 Due to constraints on the length of VOLUME_ID's, the Calibration volumes will follow a slightly different convention.
 For these volumes the naming convention is: